Pattern 1796 heavy cavalry sword: Trooper's pattern

 Technically the 1796 heavy cavalry sword is a backsword, that is a sword with a straight blade with one cutting edge and the opposite edge of the blade (the "back") thickened for most of its length to give added strength.
 The blade is 35 in in length, with a single broad fuller each side.
 The grip is of ribbed wood, or wood bound with cord to resemble the same, and covered in leather.
 The iron backpiece of the grip has ears which are riveted through the tang of the blade to give the hilt and blade a very secure connection.
-The hilt combines a disc guard pierced with 2 semicircular and 6 oval (never circular) holes, with single knucklebow and two slim 2 in langets (projections from the guard, which grip the throat of the scabbard) extending from the front of the guard.
+The hilt combines a disc guard pierced with 2 semicircular and 6 oval (never circular) holes, with single knucklebow and two slim 2 in langets (projections from the guard) extending from the front of the guard.
 The langets were often removed and the left side of the guard ground away so as to reduce wear to uniforms.
 The latter modification would also have made it more comfortable to wear, especially on horseback.